meteor/react-tutorial/tutorial/simple-todos/08-methods.md

 We would like to take a moment here to think, the folder where the collection file is located is `api` but API in your project means a communication layer between server and client but the collection is not performing this role anymore.
 So you should move your `TasksCollection` file to a new folder called `db`.

-This change is not required but it's recommended to keep our names consistent with the reality.
+This change is not required but it's recommended to keep our names consistent with reality.

 Remember to fix your imports, you have 4 imports to `TasksCollection` in the following files:
 - `imports/api/tasksMethods.js`